AnastasiiaMishchenko/Internationals/Rosemary/Lecture1/Portfolio.md

 - Security and safety
 - Privacy
 - Energy management and efficiency
--Disaster handling
+- Disaster handling
--Space division
+- Space division
--Parking
+- Parking
--Intelligent Fridge
+- Intelligent Fridge
--Smart Kitchen
+- Smart Kitchen
--Manage calls and social media
+- Manage calls and social media
--Entertainment
+- Entertainment

 #### Technologies:
--Internet
+- Internet
--Sensors
+- Sensors
--Holographic displays
+- Holographic displays
--Smart grids
+- Smart grids
--Camera
+- Camera
--Voice control
+- Voice control

 #### Feasibility:
 Technologies exist but not economical or practical for things like Holographic display

 #### Weirdness/crazyness (any concerns?):
--Privacy and security is a concern
+- Privacy and security is a concern
--Public access and vulnarability is possible
+- Public access and vulnarability is possible
--Funny
+- Funny
--Some concepts does not seem worth the effort of automating
+- Some concepts does not seem worth the effort of automating

 ## Installations <a name="git"></a>